MoticorpIT/moticorp/README.md

 This is a [Gridsome](https://gridsome.org) project.
 Which is a [Vue.js](https://vuejs.org) static site generator.
 It was created using the default installation command `gridsome create new-project` and has been heavily modified to serve as the main website for [MotiCorp](https://moticorp.com).
 The project uses [TailwindCSS](https://tailwindcss.com) for styling.

-**NOTE: Site is still in production**
+**NOTE: Site is still in development**

 ## Contribute to the Project

 If you would like to contribute to the project.
-There are a few things you will need to do, but the process is fairly simple. **Note:** These steps are untested and may not work.
-If you following these steps and it doesn't work, please let us know how and/or why and we'll try to update.
+There are a few things you will need to do, but the process is fairly simple.

 #### 1. Clone the Project Repo
 In the Terminal run: